CtrlC-Root/mdcs-old/doc/Architecture.md

 The control system is made up of smaller components that work together.
 Most of the components share common libraries and schema definitions.

+![](components.png)

 * Control: components that interface with hardware or software
-  * Node: A daemon that exposes devices for locally connected hardware.
+  * [Node](Node.md): A daemon that exposes devices for local hardware or software.
-  * Bridge: A specialized node daemon that exposes devices for a remote service.
+  * [Bridge](Node.md): A specialized node daemon that exposes devices for a remote service.
-* Data Storage: TODO
+* Data Storage: components that record device attribute values
-* Automation: TODO
+* Automation: components that automate tasks using devices
-* Monitoring: TODO
+* Monitoring: components that monitor devices

-![](components.png)